It’s all about perception.

-The more favorable their perception, the more likely they will be drawn to you and want to get on your email list, buy a product or contacting you for coaching.
+The more favorable their perception, the more likely they will be drawn to you and want to get on your email list, buy a product or contact you for coaching.

 One key element in their perception of you is the “look” on your face in your profile picture.

 One of the most visited pages on coaching websites is the about page.
 People what to know who you are.
+They want to know what you look like.
 They want to connect with you.
-They want to know what you look like.